DerWeh/gftools/README.rst

 Installation
 ------------

-The package is available on PyPI:
+The package is available on PyPI_:

 .. code-block:: console